Undergraduate Course Allocation through Competitive Markets: Additional Simulations

 \section{Additional Simulations}

 \counterwithin{figure}{section} This appendix provides additional simulation results.
-First, for the simulations conducted in the main text, we present statistics on the equilibrium prices in the Pseudo-Market with Priorities (PMP) mechanism (Section \ref{subsec:appendix-pmp-prices}) and compare performance with some alternative mechanisms (Section \ref{subsec:appendix-additional-sumulations-other-mechanisms}).
+First, for the simulations conducted in the main text, we present additional results on the equilibrium outcomes of the Pseudo-Market with Priorities (PMP) mechanism (Section \ref{subsec:appendix-pmp-prices}) and compare performance with some alternative mechanisms (Section \ref{subsec:appendix-additional-sumulations-other-mechanisms}).
 Second, we supplement the main text with simulation results with a department-first priority structure (Section \ref{subsec:appendix-additional-sumulations-dept-first}).
 Last, we report robustness checks by considering several sizes for student choice sets and the standard deviation of the noise utility parameter (Section \ref{subsec:appendix-additional-simulations-comparative-statics}).